Facts, thoughts and Ladybird Experts

 What about the problems?
 Well the first one is a bit paradoxical.
 The pastiche books did a very good job of aping the look of a late-60s early-70s Ladybird in every detail.
 They look and feel like the originals.
 So how do the Expert books capitalise on the success of the pastiche yet clearly distinguish themselves?
-How do the Expert books look like Ladybird Books without looking like the pastiche books, which have done a very good job of looking like Ladybird Books?
+How do the Ladybird Experts look like Ladybird Books without looking like the pastiche books, which have done a very good job of looking like Ladybird Books?

-The conclusion the company has come to is to give the Expert books a white cover with a picture inset; to use coloured spines but using different colours to traditional Ladybird books; to use a 1960s style logo – but in monochrome.
+The conclusion the company has come to is to give the Ladybird Expert books a white cover with a picture inset; to use coloured spines but using different colours to traditional Ladybird books; to use a 1960s style logo – but in monochrome.
 Will the books look sufficiently different that customers won’t be disappointed by the lack of belly-laughs in the Quantum Mechanics one?
 I’m not sure.
 Are they sufficiently similar that customers will respond to the original vintage appeal?
 Again I’m not sure.
 But full-marks for thinking it all through.